tashachin/glitch-site/about_us.md

 - **[Ethan Facione (Rainpelt29)](https://rainpelt29.github.io/rainpelt29site)**

 ### Who We Are
-- **We are people who ♥ Open Source.** Open-source software helps fuel are work and empowers our games to be amazing.
+- **We are people who ♥ Open Source.** Open-source software helps fuel our work and empowers our games to be amazing.
 We give back to the community by open-sourcing some of our work, such as our game SDKs and this website.
 You can view all our [licensing here](/licenses).
-- **We are creative and talented people.** Our team is, put in the best way to not feed anyone's egos, amazing.
+- **We are creative and talented people.** Our team is, put in the best way to avoid feeding anyone's egos, amazing.
 We give our games 110% of our effort and ensure they are nutured into being amazing experiences that will want you to keep coming back for more.
 - **We are welcoming.** Frankly, we could careless about your background (unless you're a certified bad guy, then we'd care a little bit).
-We appreciate each and everyone of the people on our team and who contributes to our open-source projects.
+We appreciate each and everyone of the people on our team and everyone who contributes to our open-source projects.

 Put simply, **we are Glitch.**